mlswg/mls-architecture/draft-ietf-mls-architecture.md

 values.

-In some messaging systems, clients belonging to the same user must all share the same signature key pair, but MLS does not assume this; instead a user may have multiple clients with the same identity and different keys.
+In some messaging systems, clients belonging to the same user must all share the same signature key pair, but MLS does not assume this; instead, a user may have multiple clients with the same identity and different keys.
 In this case, each client will have its own cryptographic state, and it is up to the application to determine how to present this situation to users.
-For instance, it may render messages to and from a given user identically regardless of which client they are associated with, or may choose to distinguish them.
+For instance, it may render messages to and from a given user identically regardless of which client they are associated with, or it may choose to distinguish them.

 When a client is part of a Group, it is called a Member.
 A group in MLS is defined as the set of clients that have knowledge of the shared group secret